DallanQ/sleeping_gods_3/Manual.md

 - You may not equip an ability card in the middle of combat or in the middle of a challenge.

-## Command Tokens
+Command Tokens

 Pay 2 command to equip this ability card from your hand to Laurent.

-Activate Crew Ability You may pay command to activate one of your crew member's abilities.
+### Activate Crew Ability (page 18)
+You may pay command to activate one of your crew member's abilities.
 Place the required command on their crew board to indicate that they have used an ability, then gain the effects.
 You may not use another ability on this crew member until all command tokens have been removed from their crew board.
 (See pg.
 34 for ability clarifications.)

 Activate Adventure Cards You may pay command to activate an adventure card ability.
 Place the required command on the adventure card to indicate you have used its ability, then gain the effects.
 You may not use this ability again until all command tokens have been removed from this adventure card.
 All players share ownership of adventure cards.
 ANY player can use adventure cards you own at any time, even to help another player in a challenge or combat.